-The buzz was surreal as tickets got snapped up very quickly at day 1 of Halal Food Festival.
-There were approx 5,000 who turned up on Saturday, so a huge congrats to the owners and behind scene’s team from Muslim Lifestyle Show.
-For putting though all their efforts and dedication in order to run a successful event at Halal Food Festival.
+The buzz was surreal as tickets got snapped up very quickly on day 1 of Halal Food Festival.
+There were approx 5,000 who turned up on Saturday, so huge congrats to the owners and behind scene’s team from Muslim Lifestyle Show.
+For putting through all their efforts and dedication to run a successful event at Halal Food Festival.

-I manage to reach the festival for 12:30pm.
-As I walked in I could pretty much see a whole row of people queuing up to try many appetising food outside each stall.
-When it reached 3pm since it was half price to go inside.
+I manage to reach the festival at 12:30 pm.
+As I walked in I could pretty much see a whole row of people queuing up to try many appetising foods outside each stall.
+When it reached 3 pm since it was half price to go inside.
 The queue for the festival started to get even bigger as there were so people outside lining up, even though it was already busy inside.

 My first taste as I met with family friends were from The Apple Blue Patisserie stall, these beautifully designed tasted and looked amazing.
 I’m sure everyone admired and loved the creativity of those pastries that were on display.

 From there on, we saw plenty of Halal sweets stall, Dum Dum Doughnuts which looked yummy.
 Although, it seemed like there were running out of stock fairly quick as there had to keep refilling.
-The Mocktail Company stall was not bad at all as shown below, the feedback there received had been overwhelming.
+The Mocktail Company stall was not bad at all as shown below, the feedback there received had overwhelmed.
 As I tried their drink for the first time called ‘The Nojito’ a non-alcoholic drink.
-It truly had a different taste to it not your ordinary drink but what was included inside were lime juice, mint and orange.
+It truly had a different taste to it, not your ordinary drink but what was included inside was lime juice, mint and orange.

 One stand that really stood out for me were these beautiful looking ‘The Datery‘ stall.
 As their stall display looked incredible at Halal Food Festival.
 Soon as I walked by I thought to myself I have to snap their stall and showcase it on my page.
 As you can see from the images below I managed to capture.
 The Datery team range from dates, chocolates, sweets all wrapped in a gift box.
 Perfect for birthday, EID or wedding gifts.

-Overall as many foods, sweets, charity, clothing, accessories and other stalls that were on display to try out.
+Overall as many foods, sweets, charity, clothing, accessories and other stalls that were on display to try.
 There was still time for some entertainment with live cooking demo and eating competition being held recorded on camera.

-There were spaces on ground floor for people to sit with their friends and family at the lounge area with shisha as available option.
-You could also hear live music from the classic well known Qawwali group ‘Hussain Brothers’.
+There were spaces on the ground floor for people to sit with their friends and family at the lounge area with shisha available as an option.
+You could also hear live music from the classic well-known Qawwali group ‘Hussain Brothers’.